Did you know that LASIK is one of the safest and successful procedures performed on the eye? Lasik has over a 96% patient satisfaction rate!

-LASIK Truth: All LASIK procedures like traditional LASIK, custom, and blade-free are surgeries.
-Because they are outpatient, some people may believe that LASIK is not surgery.
+LASIK Truth: Because it is an outpatient procedure, some people may believe LASIK is not surgery.
 This is false!

 When you get LASIK, the corneas of the eyes become permanently reshaped.
-This kind of reshaping means you are causing your eyes trauma to recover from.
+This kind of reshaping means you are causing your eyes trauma from which they need to recover.
 LASIK is not meant for everyone and requires a screening consultation.

-LASIK Truth: While it is true that many LASIK patients do achieve 20/20 vision or better, this is false.
-LASIK permanently corrects your vision at the time of the procedure.
+LASIK Truth: While it is true that many LASIK patients do achieve 20/20 vision or better without glasses or contacts, you may become reliant on glasses as you get older.

 As we age, the eye continues to change.
 This may result in the need for a LASIK “touch up” or the increased reliance on glasses or contacts in the future.

 LASIK Truth: There are many requirements patients must meet to be a LASIK candidate.
 A thorough screening process is needed in order to determine if LASIK is appropriate for each patient.
 Prior to LASIK we look at the structure and strength of your cornea, the stability of your glasses prescription, and eye conditions such as severe dry eye that may exclude you from having LASIK.

 The LASIK screening process allows use to minimize possible complications as much as possible and ensure our patients have the best possible outcomes after LASIK.

 Don’t let myths about LASIK scare you away from clear vision!
 Contact Washington Eye Physicians & Surgeons for your free LASIK consultation today!